 With PPC, you can also appear in paid results — the ads above the organic results.
 This allows you to dominate search for certain terms, increasing the odds that users click links to your site rather than for a competing website.

 Whatever your industry, and no matter how small your company is, you need a website.
 Without one, you’re putting your business at a disadvantage, and you’ll likely end up losing some potential customers to competitors.
 With a website, however, you’ll improve visibility and increase opportunities for your business to grow.

 Hearing the reasons why small businesses need a website fills some business owners with dread.
 Designing a professional website is beyond the skills of many entrepreneurs — and hiring an employee for the job is too expensive.
-However, you have another alternative: when you choose MYVA360, not only do you receive a dedicated virtual assistant to help you with everyday tasks, you gain access to our extended team, which includes web developers, digital marketers, and graphic designers.
-Schedule a consultation to receive a 10-percent discount.
+However, you have another alternative: outsource the work.
+When you choose myVA360, you can receive a graphic design virtual assistant to create the images you need for a professional website.
+Schedule a consultation to receive a 10% discount.